Szhoosh/CoyoteNinja/README.md

 # CoyoteNinja
-Platformer made in Raylib
-run main.exe to run the game
+Platformer made in Raylib, run main.exe to run the game